MRU-CSIS-3512-001-202301-ASG/the-project-resources/functional-requirements.md

 ## Requirements for All Pages

 - [ ] All pages have zero errors when validated by the [W3C Markup Validation Service](https://validator.w3.org/s).
-(Warnings are OK, though not great.)
+(Warnings are OK, though not great.
+I'd spend _some_ effort to remove them - but their presence will NOT affect your mark!)
 - [ ] All pages look reasonable at Mobile L and Laptop L sizes on Google Chrome.
     > _**Aside**: This isn't because I'm a Google fanboy, or because other sizes are not important.
 It's because I need to limit options, lest testing your pages becomes a nightmare for both of us._